 “Local journalism is more critical than ever for strengthening communities and creating a more informed, engaged public.
 We play an important role in Chicago for bringing trusted, unbiased news and information to our community, and I’m honored and grateful to be a part of this organization at this time.”

-You won’t find any newsreaders on this list.
-Plenty of anchorwomen may be more famous than some of the people here, but celebrity is not the same as clout.
+Once again you won’t find any newsreaders among these local media agenda-setters.
+Anchorwomen may be better known than some of the people I’ve listed, but fame is not the same as influence.

 Here’s one man’s opinion.
 As always, I welcome yours.

 - Jennifer Lyons, news director, WGN Television and CLTV

 - Jennifer Graves, vice president and news director, ABC 7

 - Carol Marin, political editor, NBC 5; correspondent, WTTW “Chicago Tonight”; director, Center for Journalism Integrity and Excellence at DePaul University

 - Ann Dwyer, editor, Crain’s Chicago Business